 Once you activate the workout the tracker will guide you throughout the session.
 It will vibrate and tell you to “move” or “rest” depending on which interval you’re on.

-If you are looking for a more beefed up Fitbit, you can always opt for one of the Versas or Ionic.
-All of these are well suited for interval training thanks to Fitstar integration.
-Available workouts include a Quick HIIT, 7-Minute Workout or Cardio Kickoff and more.
+If you are looking for a more beefed up Fitbit, you can always opt for one of the Versas or Sense.
+All of these are well suited for interval training and there’s even a workout dedicated to this.
+If you don’t see it on your watch customize the exercise app to show only the workouts that interest you.
+Add interval training if you use it, and ditch swimming if you don’t.

 Another possible option is Moov HR Burn.
 This is a heart rate chest strap that guides you to get the most out of your workouts.
 Simply follow the voice coaching which will keep you in the correct heart rate zone for high-intensity interval programs.
 Other heart rate chest straps you can use for interval training include, but are not limited to, Wahoo TickrX and MyZone.